in

 To stick with a rustic country appeal, French Gothic Cedar picket fences may be finished with a clear varnish and left in its natural color.
 The reddish color of the wood is a subtle contrast to the charming New American style home.

-Small white picket fence in flower garden Set up against a background of bright yellow sunflowers, this French Gothic white picket fence works both as a decorative accent and a border for the surrounding garden.
+Set up against a background of bright yellow sunflowers; this French Gothic white picket fence works both as a decorative accent and a border for the surrounding garden.

 Metal picket fences are usually made up of wrought iron and is considered to be one of the most expensive options in the market.
-Heavy duty and durable, it is not prone to damages by insects, warping and rotting.
+Heavy duty and durable, it is not prone to damage by insects, warping, and rotting.
 It is also effective in terms of security.

-One drawbacks of using meta picket fences is that it is prone to dents and rust during rainy seasons.
+One drawback of using metal picket fences is that it is prone to dents and rust during rainy seasons.
 Costing around 25% higher than other materials, wrought iron picket fences cost around $100 to $300 per linear foot in general.
 Materials alone can cost $20 to $100 per linear foot.
-For labor, consider an additional amount of $300 depending on the size of the project.
+For labor, consider an additional amount of $300, depending on the size of the project.

-This wrought iron picket fence with decorative Boston finials which stand in stark contrast with the yellow main door combine both Modern and Classic styles together.
+This wrought iron picket fence with decorative Boston finials, which stand in stark contrast with the yellow main door, combines both Modern and Classic styles together.

 Aluminum is a type of metal which closely resembles iron.
 Aluminum picket fences are usually powder coated in different colors or textures and are highly desirable for both traditional and modern applications.